albertliumaster/albertliumaster.github.io/_pages/home.md

 </div>

 We are an experimental research group in the [Condensed Matter Physics and Materials Science Department]([http://www.physics.leidenuniv.nl](https://www.bnl.gov/cmpmsd/)) at [Brookhaven National Lab](https://www.bnl.gov/world/).
-Our aim is to explore and understand quantum materials, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-To this end, we develop new quantum sensing and quantum imaging instrumentation to get the key quantum mechanical degrees of freedom.
-We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see [Research](research)).

-We are grateful for funding from Leiden University, [LMU ](https://www.lmu.de) [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting and consolidator grants](https://erc.europa.eu/funding/starting-grants).
+We have the broad scientific goal of using light to both <b>interrogate</b> as well as <b>engineer</b> properties of quantum matter, ranging from materials with strong electronic correlations to nanoscale objects subject to quantum confinement.
+To this end, we utilize light sources across the electromagnetic spectrum (terahertz - ultraviolet) to implement optical "pumps" and advanced spectroscopies.
+A specialty of our lab is multidimensional coherent spectroscopy, an optical analogue of nuclear magnetic resonance (see [Research](research)).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**